fujaba/fulibFx/README.md

 ## 🖥 Displaying controllers

-In order to display a controller, you have to call the `show()` method of the `FxFramework` class and pass the route.
+To display a controller, you have to call the `show()` method of the `FxFramework` class and pass the route.

 ```java
 public class TodoApp extends FxFramework {